thenerdery/dot-net-standards/ORM.md

 …) as they can introduce significant maintenance in keeping the SQL queries up to date with changing models.
 New developers to the project will be slower at generating ad-hoc queries as they'll have to consult documentation for column names.
-The intellisense enabled by LINQ is a great efficiency boost.
+The IntelliSense enabled by LINQ is a great efficiency boost.

 ### Stored Procedures